 What is Giraffe Manor?

-Giraffe Manor is an exclusive boutique.
-It’s located in Langata, a residential suburb of Nairobi, Kenya.
-Giraffe Manor is a beautiful brick and ivy-covered house that was modeled after a Scottish hunting lodge.
-It was built in the early 1930s and later converted to a hotel in the 1980s.
-The property remains authentic to the time it was built and takes you back to a period when Europeans first flocked to East Africa for safari.
+Giraffe Manor is an exclusive boutique hotel located in Langata, a tranquil residential suburb of Nairobi, Kenya.
+The property, originally built in the early 1930s, is an ivy-covered, brick manor house modeled after a Scottish hunting lodge.
+Converted into a hotel in the 1980s, Giraffe Manor retains its historical charm, transporting guests back to the era when Europeans first ventured to East Africa for safari.

 How to Get to Giraffe Manor in Kenya